As COVID-19 spreads, Coast Village Road businesses brace for brutal stretch - KEYT | KCOY

 Some businesses may be able to survive on delivery, but others will likely need help elsewhere.
 Hardey says the local, state and federal governments need to step up with emergency funding for Santa Barbara County small businesses.

 “That’s what’ll keep all these small businesses afloat,” she said.
-“So whosever pulling that lever, please pull it.
+“So whoever pulling that lever, please pull it.
 We really need it.”

 This month is likely the beginning of a tough stretch for small businesses here and around the world.